SAP-samples/teched2021-INT261/exercises/exercise2/README.md

 To be able to execute the following Hands-on, you need:

 1. SAP Intelligent RPA Cloud Factory access as IRPRA Officer
-2. Windows machine with on-premise components installed
+2. **Windows machine with on-premise components installed**

 Please, check the technical prerequisites and System requirements in the official documentation [here](https://help.sap.com/viewer/6b9c8e86a0be43539b670de962834562/Cloud/en-US/0061438816a34fa78b77c99852318c70.html), and refer to the Setup Guide provided to you.

-- JSON file [request.json](Files/request.json) containing the context of the CAPEX Request that will be handled in the business process.
+- Download the JSON file [request.json](files/request.json) containing the context of the CAPEX Request that will be used  while configuring the RPA bot and running the workflow.

-This file should be in this folder `c:\users\Public\saprpa`
+  - Put this file in this folder of the system where your Desktop Agent is installed `C:\Users\Public\saprpa`

-And should follow the following JSON template.
+> Ensure that the file copied has the following JSON template.

-> **Important:** Make sure you are using the email address from your SAP BTP trial account for "Email" and "UserId" in this file.
+> **Important:** Make sure you have updated the email address of your SAP BTP trial account in "Email" and "UserId" field (line number 7 and 8) in this file.

 ![02-004](./images/02-004.png)